 |⊞ Win + Alt + R||Manually start and stop recording|

 Command prompt shortcuts

-|Shift + Right||Highlight text to the right of cursor|
+|Shift + Right arrow||Highlight text to the cursor’s right|

 |Ctrl + C||Copy selected text to clipboard|

-|Ctrl + V||Paste text from clipboard into command prompt|
+|Ctrl + V||Paste text from clipboard|

-|Ctrl + A||Select all text after prompt|
+|Ctrl + A||Select all text|

 General Windows 10 keyboard shortcuts

 There are plenty of returning keyboard shortcuts to go along with all the new Windows 10 shortcuts.
 The following are some of the most basic, general, and sought-after keyboard shortcuts for general day-to-day use in Windows.